Nelson Rockefeller: Vice presidency (1974–1977)

 Rockefeller underwent extended hearings before Congress, suffering embarrassment when it was revealed he made massive gifts to senior aides, such as Henry Kissinger, and used his personal fortune to finance a scurrilous biography of political opponent Arthur Goldberg.
-He had also taken debatable deductions on his federal income taxes, and ultimately agreed to pay nearly one million dollars to settle the issue, but no illegalities were uncovered, and he was confirmed.
-Although conservative Republicans were not pleased that Rockefeller was picked, most of them voted for his confirmation anyway; nevertheless, a minority bloc (including Barry Goldwater, Jesse Helms and Trent Lott) voted against him.
+He had also taken debatable deductions on his federal income taxes, and ultimately agreed to pay nearly one million dollars to settle the issue but no illegalities were uncovered, and he was confirmed.
+Although conservative Republicans were not pleased that Rockefeller was picked, most of them voted for his confirmation anyway; nevertheless, a minority bloc (including Barry Goldwater, Jesse Helms, and Trent Lott) voted against him.
 Many conservative groups campaigned against Rockefeller's nomination, including the National Right to Life Committee, the American Conservative Union, and others.
-The New York Conservative Party also opposed his confirmation, despite the fact that its only elected member of the U.S. Congress then, James L. Buckley, supported him.
-On the left, Americans for Democratic Action opposed Rockefeller's confirmation because it said his wealth posed too much of a conflict of interest.
+The New York Conservative Party also opposed his confirmation, despite the fact that James L. Buckley, its only elected member of Congress then, supported him.
+On the American Left, the likes of Americans for Democratic Action opposed Rockefeller's confirmation because it said his wealth posed too much of a conflict of interest.

-The Senate had given its approval December 10, 1974, 90 to 7.
-The House confirmed his nomination 287 to 128 on December 19.
-Beginning his service upon taking the oath of office on December 19, Rockefeller was the second person appointed vice president under the 25th Amendment—the first being Ford himself.
-Rockefeller often seemed concerned that Ford gave him little or no power, and few tasks, while he was vice president.
-Ford initially said he wanted Rockefeller to chair the Domestic Policy Council, but Ford's new White House staff had no intention of sharing power with the vice president and his staff.
+The U.S. Senate had given its approval December 10, 1974, 90 to 7.
+The U.S. House confirmed his nomination 287 to 128 on December 19, 1974.
+Beginning his service upon taking the oath of office on December 19, 1974, Rockefeller was the second person appointed vice president under the 25th Amendment—the first being Ford himself.
+He is also the only private citizen to become Vice President without having campaigned for, or elected to the office.
+Rockefeller often seemed concerned that Ford gave him little or no power, and few tasks while he was vice president.
+Ford initially said he wanted Rockefeller to chair the U.S. Domestic Policy Council but Ford's new White House staff had no intention of sharing power with the vice president and his staff.